Skip to content

 }

-Token Rules
+Token Specification

-Datakit End Configuration
+Datakit End Settings

-• Configure the Global Custom Key List
+• Configure the global custom Key list.

-Datakit End Customer Key Configuration
+Datakit End Customer Key Settings

-• Datakit has enabled the Sinker feature
+• Datakit has enabled the Sinker function.

-These configurations are as follows:
+These two configurations are as follows:

 # /usr/local/datakit/conf.d/datakit.conf